harm-98/COMP2101/README.md

 # COMP2101

-This the wednesday class repe
+This the wednesday class repo